Chicago Housing Authority

 The Chicago Housing Authority (CHA) is a municipal corporation that oversees public housing within the city of Chicago.
 The agency's Board of Commissioners is appointed by the city's mayor, and has a budget independent from that of the city of Chicago.
 CHA is the largest rental landlord in Chicago, with more than 50,000 households.
 CHA owns over 21,000 apartments (9,200 units reserved for seniors and over 11,400 units in family and other housing types).
 It also oversees the administration of 37,000 Section 8 vouchers.
-The current acting CEO of the Chicago Housing Authority is Tracey Scott.
+The current CEO is Keith Pettigrew.

 History

 The CHA was created in 1937 to own and operate housing built by the federal government's Public Works Administration.
 In addition to providing affordable housing for low-income families and combating blight, it also provided housing for industry workers during World War II and returning veterans after the war.
 By 1960, it was the largest landlord in Chicago.
 In 1965, a group of residents sued the CHA for racial discrimination.
 After the landmark court decision Gautreaux v.
 Chicago Housing Authority (see below), the CHA was placed in receivership, which would last for more than 20 years.
 Things continued to deteriorate for the agency and its residents, and by the 1980s, the high concentrations of poverty and neglected infrastructure were severe.

 The Chicago Housing Authority Police Department was created in 1989 to provide dedicated policing for what had become one of the most impoverished and crime-ridden housing developments in the country, and was dissolved only ten years later.
 The situation was so dire that the entire CHA board of commissioners resigned in 1995, effectively handing over control of the agency to Housing and Urban Development.
 After an extensive overhaul, management of the CHA was returned to a new board of commissioners, including three residents appointed by resident groups, in 1999.
 The previously ordered receivership ended in 2010.